 Take the time to learn how to properly track your ovulation each month to significantly increase your chances of pregnancy!

-If you adhere to these simple, yet effective tips, you are probably on the fast track to getting pregnant!
 Once you put these tips into action, there is one thing left to do: have sex.
 Just remember that you don’t need to have sex every day to get pregnant.
-Every one to two days during your fertile window should do the trick.
+Every one to two days during your fertile window is what you want.

 Do not be afraid to seek additional advice or help if you find you are struggling to get pregnant.
 While we all hope for a quick and easy conception, things like this truly do happen in their own time.